 [For example: Imagine a player is playing Roy the Boy, a Kung Fu Yo-yo champion.
 He wants to impress some folks in a show of Yo-yo expertise and has the Background "Yo-yo Champion" at 3.
 He would take his 3 in Yo-Yo Champion and add it to his 4 in Reflexes to roll 7 dice.]

-When rolling dice, normally each die that comes up as a 5 or a 6 is counted as a "success" and if you score any successes, the action you are attempting succeeds.
+When rolling dice, normally each die that comes up as a 5 or a 6 scores and if one or more of your dice score, the action you are attempting succeeds.
 There is a bit of nuance to this however.

 In Rising Forces players play characters involved in the martial arts world, and they're pretty good at it.
 Backgrounds are about the rest of the character.
 Do they have a talent, hobby, or profession?
 If so, they should have a rating in a Background representing it.
 Does the character have an unusual nature, connections or privileges?
 Use a well named Background to represent it.
 Backgrounds are used to take a character's concept (outside of fighting) and give it mechanical weight.
+In addition to naming your background, you may wish to write up a couple sentences or a paragraph to flesh out what this means for your character.
 For activities in game that call for action resolution outside of combat (unless otherwise specified), Backgrounds are rolled combined with the most relevant Attribute to the task.
 Characters with no relevant Background may still normally roll their base Attribute in the roll.
 Some example Backgrounds are given below, but definitely use this as an opportunity to get creative and make your own.

-[Character Creation: Distribute 8 points to represent your character’s talents, hobbies, profession, connections and privileges.]
+[Character Creation: Distribute 8 points to represent your character’s talents, hobbies, profession, connections and privileges.
+No more than 5 points may be placed in a single Background at the time of character creation.]

 In Rising Forces the player characters are martial artists, either formally or informally, they know how to handle themselves in a scrap.
 During character creation a player can decide that their character is a practitioner of a particular style, or they can elect to remain a general martial artist.
 If a player chooses a particular martial art for their character, that character is eligible to purchase Special Maneuvers in their style list for a discount of 2, but the trade-off is that any maneuvers not listed in their style list cost 1 more for them to obtain.
 In addition to the Special Maneuver cost adjustments, characters with a particular style can be treated as if that style is a Background for purposes of knowing about the culture and society surrounding that particular style.
 Characters that are Rising Forces PCs but have not chosen a martial art purchase Special Maneuvers at their listed cost.